-4 HISTORY OF THE DOCUMENTARY FILM
+HISTORY OF THE DOCUMENTARY FILM

-Lecture 2 hours, lab 2 hours Examines the development of the documentary as narrative film from the 1890's to present day.
+Examines the development of the documentary as narrative film from the 1890's to present day.
 Includes historical, propaganda, educational, commercial, cinema verite and direct cinema.
 Students will develop critical standards for judging documentary films.